-Patients have known for decades that marijuana could help their chronic pain, and nowhere is “the first authoritative and comprehensive guide for treating chronic pain with medical marijuana”.
-The author is an MD who practices holistic medicine, and he’s an advocate for the numerous medicinal benefits of this all-natural pain relief option.
-Not only does this book tout the properties of cannabis, it also helps patients learn how best to use the product in treatment – sounds like this is the next best thing if you can’t find a local physician who’ll support your desire to try medical marijuana!
+Patients have known for decades that marijuana can potentially help their chronic pain, and nowhere is “the first authoritative and comprehensive guide for easing chronic pain with medical marijuana”.
+The author is an MD who practices holistic medicine, and he’s an advocate for the numerous potential medicinal benefits of this all-natural pain relief option.
+Not only does this book tout the properties of cannabis, It also assists patients in learning how to best use the product- sounds like this is the next best thing if you can’t find a local physician who’ll support your desire to try medical marijuana!

-For a bit of info on the research surrounding some of cannabis’ better-known treatment uses, check out our Medical Cannabis Benefits section.
+For some information on the research surrounding some of cannabis’ better-known uses, check out our Medical Cannabis Benefits section.